Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Step 5 – To Square Off

-Click open the “Positions book” where you will get the profit/ loss details of that option contract that you have purchased.
+Click open the “Positions book” where you will get the profit/ loss details of the option contract that you have purchased.

 Positions book page